Destinations · Asia

 Next is the more traditionally known Bangkok, which is one of the most popular destinations in the world.
 The city’s urban pulse is subdued by the Chao Phraya River, another attraction for water travel.
 If you’re looking to shop, drop by a luxury mall like Siam Paragon or Central Embassy, or enjoy a cocktail with a stunning rooftop view at the Muse Hotel.

 Finally, Ko Kood is defined as an “unspoiled tropical island paradise” by Seabourn because it’s perfect for a diver or snorkeler, yet walkable if you’d rather stay on land or lay on the beach.
 The easternmost island of Thailand is quieter and dominated by family-run businesses, though it's largely undeveloped.
-Here, you can see stunning waterfalls or fishing villages, where many people make a living, or go snorkeling or scuba diving.
+Here, you can see stunning waterfalls or fishing villages, where many people make a living, or go snorkeling.

 On the Vietnamese leg of the trip, Halong Bay is scenically straight out of a postcard, and a well-regarded UNESCO World Heritage location.
 The region is not heavily commercialized, and visitors frequently take an additional cruise around the bay on their way to Hanoi.
 For breathtaking views by air, consider a 25-minute seaplane flight, or try the unconventional dining experience of eating a meal in a cave.